plotly/documentation/_posts/r/chart-studio/2020-01-17-getting-started-with-chart-studio.md

 `plotly` is an R package for creating interactive web-based graphs via the open source JavaScript graphing library [plotly.js](http://plot.ly/javascript).

-As of version 2.0 (November 17, 2015), R graphs created with the `plotly` R package are rendered *locally* through the [htmlwidgets](http://www.htmlwidgets.org/) framework.
+As of version 2.0 (November 17, 2015), R graphs created with the `plotly` R package are, by default, rendered *locally* through the [htmlwidgets](http://www.htmlwidgets.org/) framework.

 ## Initialization for Online Plotting